-Almost every household has the cotton-tipped swabs.
+Almost every household has cotton-tipped swabs.
 People falsely believe that they help to clean out the ear.
 However, they actually increase the risk for the wax to get pushed back in further and block the ear.
-Even though they fit the ear canal perfectly and people use them to scratch their ear, they should be kept out of the ears.
+Even though they fit the ear canal perfectly and people use them to scratch their ears, they should be kept out of the ears.
 Our ears are self-cleaning.

 What causes the production of too much earwax?